-The envelope system is a budgeting method where you withdraw a set amount of cash each month for your discretionary spending in various categories (Groceries, Dining, Clothes, Entertainment, etc.) and place it in labeled envelopes.
+The cash envelope system is a budgeting method where you withdraw a specific amount of cash each month for your discretionary spending in various categories (Groceries, Dining, Clothes, Entertainment, etc.) and place it in labeled envelopes.

-All of your spending throughout the month for those categories is done using cash only—no credit or debit cards allowed!
-Once an envelope is empty, you stop spending for the month.
+All of your spending throughout the month for those categories is done using cash only.
+This means you do not use a credit card or debit card when you run out of cash.
+Once an envelope is empty, you stop spending for the month in that category.